 In cases of very low sperm count, further examinations are advised to find an explanation.
 This may include hormone tests, chromosome analysis and ultrasound of the testicles.

-If the sperm sample shows no sperm cells, then in some cases there is still sperm cells in the testicles.
+If the sperm sample shows no sperm cells, in some cases there is still sperm cells in the testicles.
 The probability is assessed in each case.
 In this situation, it is possible to extract sperm cells directly from the testicles, a method called TESA (testicular sperm aspiration).
 By TESA relatively few sperm cells are retrieved, so it is always necessary to perform ICSI, when sperm cells are obtained by TESA.

 TESA is also an option for fertility treatment in couples where the man has had a vasectomy.
 In this situation, it is always necessary to make vitro fertilization with ICSI.